Early signs of hepatitis explained

 Common Early Signs of Hepatitis

-- Feeling weak even after rest
+• Feeling exhausted even after much rest

 2. Loss of Appetite

-- You may feel full quickly
+• You feel full very fast

-- Food may seem less appealing
+• Food may appear less attractive

 3. Nausea and Vomiting